JimtheBurger/MongoDB-Server/README.md

 # MongoDB-Server
-This doesn't need to be our main repository, I was just making one so we will all have access to the code I was able to work out if you are specifically working with databse functionality.
+This doesn't need to be our main repository, I was just making one so we will all have access to the code I was able to work out if you are specifically working with database functionality.

 To run this you will likely need to install node.js: https://nodejs.org/en